2berius/CryptoTracker/README.md

 # CryptoTracker
-A Python script that scans coingecko.com for Bitcoin, Ethereum, and Monero prices, and allows the user to input amount values through their terminal/command line.
+A Python script that scrapes coingecko.com for Bitcoin, Ethereum, and Monero prices, and allows the user to input amount values through their terminal/command line.

 ## How to Use